-Tired of sorting through a draw full of cords or untangling your headphones?
+Tired of sorting through a drawer full of cords or untangling your headphones?
 Get rid of all of your cord and cable problems with these 20+ DIY cord organizers!

 Until we figure out how to make everything wireless, electronic cords and cables will be a pain in the butt.
 They get tangled in our bags, are ugly when you have to plug them in across the room, and annoying when you can’t find the one you want in a sea (junk drawer) of cords.